Get Involved with an MBA or YLS CommitteeWhat better way to get acquainted with your colleagues than to join a committee?

-The MBA has seven standing committees and the YLS has five.
+The MBA has eight standing committees and the YLS has five.
 Most of the MBA and YLS work is done through its committees and depends on hundreds of attorney volunteers.
 In addition to committees, members are encouraged to volunteer time to pro bono projects.
 To view a list of opportunities locally, please see the list sorted alphabetically or organized by substantive practice area.
 To view opportunities throughout Oregon, please visit the OSB Pro Bono website.

 Continuing Legal Education (CLE)

 This committee develops topics and recruits speakers for all CLE seminars presented by the MBA.
 CLE classes are designed to address the varied areas of law in which MBA members practice.
 If you have a suggestion for a CLE speaker or topic, call the MBA at 503.222.3275.

 The goal of the Court Liaison Committee is to foster constructive dialogue with the judiciary and court administrator with regard to rules or procedural changes and to assist the court in educating members about court issues.
 In addition, the committee surveys members on issues regarding the Multnomah County Circuit Court, writes the Multnomah Lawyer "News from the Courthouse" column and the profiles of local judges and full-time referees.

 The Golf Committee plans and publicizes a series of golf outings throughout the year to benefit the Volunteer Lawyers Project at Legal Aid Services of Oregon.

-Made up of 18 lawyer and three public members, the Judicial Screening Committee screens judicial appointment and pro tem candidates using the current MBA process
+Made up of 18 lawyer and three public members, the Judicial Screening Committee screens judicial appointment and pro tem candidates using the current MBA process.

 Organizes all CLE seminars presented by the YLS and assists young lawyers in developing their careers.
 The non-CLE topics include contract lawyering, client development, financial planning, and setting up a practice.
 These seminars address the needs of attorneys in practice less than five years.